GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/02_data_reduction.rst

 Note that the exposed image is clear but that the non illuminated region has some cosmic rays lefovers that persisted even after the stack process.

 .. todo @bquint The image above have some problems in the gaps.
-How do I fix them?
+How do I fix
-.. todo:: The image above have some problems in the gaps.
-How do I fix them?
+    them?

 Advanced Operations
 -------------------